 Students whose cumulative graduate grade point average (GPA) fall below a 3.0 will be placed on academic probation.

 Students on probation may not be registered for more than 6 credits in any one semester (including extensions).

 Students whose GPA fall below a 3.0 in the semester prior to the completion of their program will be required to take additional courses to raise their GPA to 3.0 or above to meet the minimum graduation requirements.

 The GPA must be restored to a 3.0 or above during the next 9 credits.
-If the GPA is not restored to a 3.0 or above, the student may be dismissed from the graduate program.
-Students have a maximum of one year to raise their GPA to 3.0 or greater.
+If the GPA is not restored to a 3.0 or above, the student will be dismissed from the graduate program.

 The University requirement for admission to any Master's degree program is the demonstration of the completion of a Bachelor's degree from a regionally accredited institution or from a recognized foreign institution.
 Students with a GPA of 3.0 or above as reflected on the official transcript of the institution awarding their degree are considered to have demonstrated the requisite knowledge and skills to handle graduate-level work and will be admitted without further requirements.*

 Students whose GPA is less than 3.0 are invited to submit a resume and a personal statement (not to exceed 500 words) describing their background and goals for the consideration of an Admissions Committee from the School they wish to attend.

 *Note: Several programs have additional requirements beyond GPA for admission, as follows:

 The prerequisites for the master degree in accounting area of study should include 24 credit hours in accounting for the following classes: